 There are many flavours of clustering methods depending upon how you measure the distance between points within and between clusters and also on how you explore the different groupings.
 For example, we can use Ward’s distance which seeks to minimise the total variance between points within each cluster.
 Then, in order to construct the best clustering, we might use an iterative procedure starting with every point being assigned to its own cluster and then merge clusters successively so as to minimise the increase in the Ward’s distance.
 The process continues until there’s just one cluster containing all the observations.
 A so-called dendrogram (see Figure 1 for example) can be produced that shows which clusters are merged at each step and the associated variance total, allowing us to select the most appropriate number of clusters.

 There is a subjective element to using these clustering techniques.
 Following the analysis, we would need to review the data and identify what the members of each cluster have in common in a meaningful and practical sense.
 Similarly, we can check that members of distinct groups differ in some obvious and relevant manner.
-This process can help to determine how many segments are needed.
+This can be done by summarising the characteristics of each cluster and potentially visualising these summaries as a means of comparing them, e.g., using circle plots where the relative size of each circle corresponds with the relative magnitude of a given characteristic for each cluster compared with the overall average.
+This process can also help to determine how many segments are needed.